Consensus, FLP and Paxos

 DIAGRAM

-To get things going, some client of our system needs to throw out a proposal.
-We’ll implement proposals by broadcasting a message to all other nodes, telling them all to vote for a specific proposed value, which can either be red or blue.
+To get things going, some client of our system needs to call set() — a.k.a. throw out a proposal.
+We’ll implement that by broadcasting a message to all other nodes, telling them all to vote for a specific proposed value, which can either be red or blue.

 DIAGRAM one proposal